Eden Prairie, Minnesota

-Set in the Twin Cities' outer suburbs, Eden Prairie is part of the southwest portion of Minneapolis–Saint Paul, the 16th-largest metropolitan area in the United States, with approximately 3.7 million residents.
-The community was designed as a mixed-income city model, and is home to 7,213 commercial firms, including the headquarters of SuperValu, C.H.
+Set in the Twin Cities' outer suburbs, the community was designed as a mixed-income city model and is home to numerous commercial firms, including the headquarters of SuperValu, C.H.
 Robinson Worldwide, Winnebago Industries, Starkey Hearing Technologies, Lifetouch Inc., SABIS, and MTS Systems Corporation.
 It contains the Eden Prairie Center mall and is the hub of SouthWest Transit, providing public transportation to three adjacent suburbs.
 The television stations KMSP and WFTC are based in Eden Prairie.
 The nonprofit news organization Eden Prairie Local News (EPLN) also serves the community.

 The area features numerous municipal and regional parks, conservation areas, multi-purpose trails, and recreational facilities.
 There are more than 170 mi of multi-use trails, 2250 acre of parks, and 1300 acre of open space.
 Popular recreational areas include Staring Lake, Lake Riley, Purgatory Creek, Miller Park, Round Lake, and the Minnesota River Bluffs Regional Trail.

-Eden Prairie has been featured as one of Money magazine's "Best Places to Live" in America several times since 2006.
-It earned first place in the 2010 survey and second place in 2016.

 History

-For most of its existence, Eden Prairie was a slow-growing, pastoral village on the far southwest fringes of the Twin Cities.
-Between 1880 and 1960, Eden Prairie's population only grew from about 739 to 2,000.

 Native Americans were the first to live in the area.
 Originally, the land was part of the Great Dakota Nation, but when the Ojibwe arrived from the Great Lakes region, the tribes began to clash over the land.
 The Ojibwe were armed with knives and guns traded to them by white settlers and fur traders, and after years of bloody warfare the Ojibwe had forced the Dakota to give up all their land east of the Mississippi River, and north of the Crow Wing River, land that did not include what is now Eden Prairie.